ajvincent/ts-morph-structures/docs/use-cases/TwoKeyedMap.md

 These require a bit of explanation, and the decisions are partially arbitrary.

-1. Almost every method requires we hash the keys coming in or parse the keys from the map.
+1. We hash the keys coming in or parse the keys from the map.
 I will use the `(header)` traps for this.
 2. Most methods require we do something with the hash map.
 3. Several methods require returning a value.
 I will use the `(footer)` traps for this.